actellim/ChocAn/docs/software-project-management-plan.md

 ## Reference Materials

-All work will follow the textbook standards for coding documents, testing, and reviews.
+All work will follow the textbook standards[@Schach2010] for coding documents, testing, and reviews.

 ## Definitions and Acronyms